aldair31121997-wq/reviewing-data/sequencing-analysis/README.md

 ```

-8) take your table with all data completedata.tab and run insertioncounter.py using the table as argument;
+8) take your table completedata.tab and run insertioncounter.py;

 ```